syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/ImageSource.md

 ## FontImageSource in SfTabItem

-The `FontImageSource` property provide a custom font image source to the Image source of tab items headers in the Tab View control.
+The `FontImageSource` property provide a custom font image source to the image source of tab items headers in the Tab View control.

 {% tabs %}